Ladadoos/bf-effect-editor/README.md

 - Export file to and import from `.xml`.
 BattleForge can read special effects in the form of `.xml` files too.
 Having the special effect files in text format also allows to easily version control the special effects.
 - Support undo and redo for all editable special effect properties.
 - Add dark-mode.
-- In the general element settings page the texture is rendered, if there's any.
-This texture is sometimes difficulty to see if it's white because the background is also white.
+- The general element settings tries to render its textures if they are present in the specified location.
+These textures can sometimes be difficult to see if they are white because the background is also white.

 ## Known issues